rwbl/make-lighthouse58/README.md

 ![lighthouse58-b4j-dashboard-server](https://user-images.githubusercontent.com/47274144/52943860-5c54ef00-336e-11e9-9695-82d382c0e22b.png)

+#### Java
+The B4J application has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 ## Soure Code
 The source code and required libraries can be found in lighthouse58 zip archives.
 The code is well documented.